-''' networkPlot2(gsaRes, class, direction, adjusted = TRUE, significance = 0.001, geneSets = NULL, lay = "visNetwork", physics = TRUE, overlap = 0.1, label = "names", labelSize = 22, ncharLabel = 25, nodeSize = c(10, 40), edgeWidth = c(1, 15), edgeColor = NULL, scoreColors = NULL, naColor = "yellow", main, submain, seed = 1, maxAllowedNodes = Inf, shiny = FALSE) '''

-gsaRes an object of class GSAres, as returned from runGSA() or an object returned from runGSAhyper(). class a character string determining the p-values of which directionality class that should be used as significance information for the plot.
-Can be one of "distinct", "mixed", "non".
-Has to be "non" if the result from runGSAhyper() is used. direction a character string giving the direction of regulation, can be either "up", "down" or "both" (for class="distinct" only). adjusted a logical, if adjusted p-values should be used, or not.
-Note that if runGSA was run with the argument adjMethod="none", the adjusted p-values will be equal to the original p-values. significance the significance cut-off that determines which gene sets are included in the plot.
-Defaults to 0.001. geneSets a character vector of gene set names, to be included in the plot.
-Defaults to NULL, but if given, the argument significance will be ignored. lay One of "visNetwork" (or "1"), "layout_nicely" (or "2"), "layout_as_star" (or "3"), "layout_with_fr" (or "4"), "layout_with_kk" (or "5"), "layout_with_sugiyama" (or "6"), "layout_in_circle" (or "7"), "layout_on_grid" (or "8"), "layout_as_tree", "layout_on_sphere", "layout_randomly", "layout_with_dh", "layout_with_gem", "layout_with_graphopt", "layout_with_lgl", "layout_with_mds" physics logical, whether or not to use physics simulation. overlap a positive numerical.
+'''

+networkPlot2(

+gsaRes,

+class,

+direction,

+adjusted = TRUE,

+significance = 0.001,

+geneSets = NULL,

+lay = "visNetwork",

+physics = TRUE,

+overlap = 0.1,

+label = "names",

+labelSize = 22,

+ncharLabel = 25,

+nodeSize = c(10, 40),

+edgeWidth = c(1, 15),

+edgeColor = NULL,

+scoreColors = NULL,

+naColor = "yellow",

+main,

+submain,

+seed = 1,

+maxAllowedNodes = Inf,

+shiny = FALSE

+)

+'''

+geneSets a character vector of gene set names, to be included in the plot.
+Defaults to NULL, but if given, the argument significance will be ignored.

+lay One of "visNetwork" (or "1"), "layout\nicely" (or "2"), "layout\as\star"

+(or "3"), "layout\with\fr" (or "4"), "layout\with\kk" (or "5"), "layout\with\sugiyama" (or "6"), "layout\in\circle" (or "7"), "layout\on\grid" (or "8"), "layout\as\tree", "layout\on\sphere", "layout\randomly", "layout\with\dh", "layout\with\gem", physics logical, whether or not to use physics simulation.

+"layout\with\graphopt", "layout\with\lgl", "layout\with\mds"

+overlap a positive numerical.
 Determines the smallest number or fraction of sharing genes between two gene-sets that is needed in order to draw a line/edge between the gene-sets.
-If $>= 1$ , the argument is interpreted as number of genes.
+If $\geq 1$ , the argument is interpreted as number of genes.
 If between 0 and 1, the argument is interpreted as the fraction of genes of the smalles gene-set in a given pair.
-Defaults to 0.1. label a character string, either "names", "numbers", "numbersAndSizes" or "namesAndSizes", determining the labels used for the nodes.
-The names are the gene set names, numbers is an arbritary numbered list of the gene sets used in the plot connected to the named list returned by the function (see example).
-Sizes are the gene set sizes, e.g. the number of genes. labelSize the text size of the node labels. ncharLabel the number of characters to include in the node labels. nodeSize a numerical vector of length 2 giving the maximum and minimum node sizes.
-The node size represents the size of the gene set, and all values will be scaled to the given interval. edgeWidth a numerical vector of length 2 giving the maximum and minimum edge widths.
-The edge width represents the number of shared genes between two gene sets, and all values will be scaled to the given interval. edgeColor a character vector giving the colors to use for increasing edge width.
+Defaults to 0.1.

+label a character string, either "names", "numbers", "numbersAndSizes" or "namesAndSizes", determining the labels used for the nodes.
+The names are the gene set names, numbers is an arbritary numbered list of the gene sets used in the plot connected to the named list returned by the funtion (see example).
+Sizes are the gene set sizes, e.g. the number of genes.

+labelSize the text size of the node labels.

+ncharLabel the number of characters to include in the node labels.

+nodeSize a numerical vector of length 2 giving the maximum and minimum node sizes.

+The node size represents the size of the gene set, and all values will be scaled to the given interval.

+edgeWidth a numerical vector of length 2 giving the maximum and minimum edge widths.

+The edge width represents the number of shared genes between two gene sets, and all values will be scaled to the given interval.

+edgeColor a character vector giving the colors to use for increasing edge width.
 Can also be set to a single color.
-Defaults to a gray-scale. scoreColors a character vector giving the colors from which the gradient used for node color- ing will be created.
-In the case of class="distinct" and direction="both" the first half of the vector will be used for the up-regulated gene sets and the second part will be used for the down-regulated gene sets. naColor the color for gene-sets when selected p-value is NA main an optional character vector setting the title of the plot.
+Defaults to a gray-scale.

+scoreColors a character vector giving the colors from which the gradient used for node coloring will be created.
+In the case of class="distinct" and direction="both" the first half of the vector will be used for the up-regulated gene sets and the second part will be used for the down-regulated gene sets.

-networkPlot2
+naColor the color for gene-sets when selected p-value is NA main an optional character vector setting the title of the plot. submain an optional character vector setting the subtitle of the plot.

+seed random seed for reproducible layouts

+maxAllowedNodes

-submain an optional character vector setting the subtitle of the plot. seed random seed for reproducible layouts maxAllowedNodes if the set parameters results in a network with more than maxAllowedNodes, a error if given instead of drawing the network. shiny Only for internal use.
+if the set parameters results in a network with more than maxAllowedNodes, a error if given instead of drawing the network.

+shiny Only for internal use.
 Set to FALSE by default.